M66B/FairEmail/README.md

 ## Compatibility

 FairEmail requires at least Android 5 Lollipop.
+Individual message notifications are available on Android 7 Nougat and later only because earlier Android versions do not support notification grouping.

 FairEmail will work properly on devices without any Google service installed.